-Alex Whish is a trustee and chair of the local governing board at Yealmpton Primary School.
+Sheila Jenkins is a Trustee and Co-Chair of the Local Governing Board at Wembury Primary School.

 Sandra brings all her organisational, governance and secretarial experience to the role, and is committed to supporting the smooth and ordered running of the Trust.

 Martin moved to Plymouth from Oxfordshire over 16 years ago and both of his children studied at Hele’s School.
 He has been a school governor for over 20 years, 10 of those being at Hele’s where latterly he fulfilled the role of Chair of Premises and Health & Safety.
 He is now a Trustee and Chair of the newly formed Estates Committee.

 An engineer and commercial project director by profession Martin currently works for Local Partnerships, owned jointly by the Treasury, Welsh Government and the Local Government Association, where he is a Programme Director supporting public sector organisations on waste infrastructure projects and contracts.
 He has previously worked for local government in Devon and helped deliver major infrastructure projects including the Plymouth Schools PFI and the Energy from Waste PFI.